Dannyxie/Note/Note of CSS The Definitive Guide.md

 ###The style element
 - The style element should always start with `<style type="text/css">`, it is possible to be given a **media** attribute.
 - The style between the opening and closing style tags are referred to  as the *document style sheet*, or the *embedded style sheet* since this style sheet is embedded within the document.

+###The @import Directive
+- `@import url(sheet2.css)`
+- `@import` can be used to direct to web browser to load an external style sheet and use its styles  in rendering of the HTML document. `@import` must be placed inside the `style` container
+- the style sheets of every @import directive will be loaded and used; (no way to designate alternate style)
+- We can restrict imported style sheets to one or more media by listing the media to which it should be applied after the style sheet's URL: `@import url(shee2.css) all;`,`@import url(blueworld.css) screen;`
+- External style sheets cannot contain any document makrup, the `link` element can'y be used -- but `@import` can.
+- `@import` also directives appear at the beginning of the style sheet.
+CSS requires the `@import` directive to come before any other rules in a style sheet.
+An @import that comes after other rules will be ignored by conforming user agents.
+- Internet Explorer for Whindows does not ignore any @import directive, even those that come after other rules.

+###Backward accesibility

+###CSS Comments
+`/* This is a CSS1 comment */`

+###Inline Styles
+- we can't put an `@import` into a `style` attribute
+- Use of the `style` attribute is not generally recommended.
+Indeed, it is marked as deprecated by XHTML 1.1 and is very unlikely to appear in XML languages other than XHTML.
+Some of the primary advantages of CSS -- the ability to organize centralized styles that control an entire document's appearance or the apperance of all documents on a web server -- are negated when you place styles into a `style` attribute

+###Summary

+##Chapter 2 Selctors

+###Declarations and Keywords
+- In the CSS property font, there is exactly one place where a forward slach (/) can be used to seperate two specific keywords. `h2 {font: large/150% sans-serif;}`.
+This is the only place the slash is allowed to appear in the `font` declaration.